-This page provides answers to frequently asked questions related to COVID-19 related test data and reporting.
+This page is part of the FAQs on Testing for SARS-CoV-2 and provides answers to frequently asked questions related to COVID-19 related test data and reporting.

 A: Laboratories are required to report to state and local public health authorities in accordance with applicable state or local law.